 Fear manifests as tension in the body, and the tension can then be experienced as pain, both in pregnancy and especially in labour.

-Birthlight Pregnancy Yoga is wonderful for helping to bring awareness to how and where you hold tension in your body.
+Pregnancy & Birth Preparation Yoga is wonderful for helping to bring awareness to how and where you hold tension in your body.

-Learning body based practices to help release fear and tension helps us to access the inate birthing wisdom we each have.
+Learning body-based practices to help release fear and tension helps us to access the innate birthing wisdom we each have.
 Trying to overcome fear of birth through filling the mind with lots of information can end up making matters worse as it does not consider the power of the subconscious.

 When we internalise difficult emotions such as anger or fear, our bodies tighten up in response.

-If they are it will restrict baby engaging deeply and also the mothers breathing.
+If they are it will restrict the baby engaging deeply and also the mothers breathing.